VarshaGopigiri/microsoft-graph-docs.es-ES/api-reference/v1.0/api/workbook_refreshsession.md

 ## <a name="response"></a>Respuesta

-Si se ejecuta correctamente, este método devuelve el código de respuesta `204, No content`.
+Si se ejecuta correctamente, este método devuelve el código de respuesta `204 No Content`.

 ## <a name="example"></a>Ejemplo
 ##### <a name="request"></a>Solicitud